appwrite/appwrite/docs/references/account/list-identities.md

-Get currently logged in user list of identities.
+Get the list of identities for the currently logged in user.